fperez/fernandoperez.org/code/indefero_dreamhost.md

 So far I think InDefero does what I need it to.
-I hope to clarify a few small questions I have on the list (the author has been very responsive to my queries so far), but I think I\'ll stick with it.
+I hope to clarify a few small questions I have on the list (the author has been very responsive to my queries so far), but I think I'll stick with it.

 A few final points that I did not cover in these notes but that you may need in your own setup: